 # CI/CD & containers

-The pattern for every automated environment is the same: provide a **service token**, point the
+The pattern for every automated environment is the same: provide a **service token** and either

-CLI at your API, and either `run` your command with secrets injected or `export` them.
-No
+`run` your command with secrets injected or `export` them.
+No passphrase is involved.

 Store the token in your platform's secret store as `SEEKRIT_TOKEN`.
 The token is bound to one